 Unfortunately, there are always a couple of such students in any classroom.
 They do not respect the teacher or their classmates, thus causing problems that may interfere with the teaching process.
 It’s difficult to reach students that have an aversion to learning and it can be troublesome to deal with.

 Sometimes teachers have to take their work home and correct the mistakes of students in their workbooks.
 This work can be rather tedious and boring at times.
-Furthermore, teachers have to plan and prepare their next lesson plans, which can also be considered homework.
+Furthermore, teachers have to plan and prepare their next lesson plans, or writing prompts which can also be considered homework.

 Being a Role Model